ismet55555/CompTIA_Linux_Plus_Notes/README.md

   3. Verify special permissions are set properly (ie. sticky bits, immutable flags)
   4. Ensure proper owner and owning group set

 # Storage

 ## File Systems

 - Types of storage devices
   - Block Devices - Read/Write in blocks of data (e.g., hard drives, solid-state devices)
   - Character Devices - Read/Write character streams of data (e.g., keyboards, mice, serial ports)
 - File System
   - Data structure used by an operating system to store, retrieve, organize, and manage files and directories on storage devices
   - Supported Linux file systems
     - `FAT` - File allocation Table - Older file system, used for compatibility
     - `ext2` - Used to be native linux file system on older releases
     - `ext3` - Faster in recovering data and better ensures data integrity of abrupt system shutdowns
     - `ext4` - Supports volumes up to 1 exabyte and files up to 16 terabytes in size
     - `XFS` - 64-bit, high-performance journaling file system that provides fast recovery and can handle large files efficiently
     - `BTRFS` - Modern filesystem.
 Supports volumes up to 16 exabytes in size and up to 18 quintillion files on each volume
   - File system protocols
     - Server Message Block (SMB)
       - Allows users to have access to files over the local network
       - Server-client architecture
       - Better for mixture of windows and linux filesystems
       - Microsoft Windows supports SMB by default
     - Common Internet File system (CIFS)
       - Some linux distribution refer to SMB as CIFS
       - Version of SMB, rarely in use today, replaced by later versions
     - Network File System (NFS)
       - Better for all linux networks and filesystems
       - Not supported by Microsoft Windows by default
   - Index Node (Inode)
     - Stores metadata about a file or directory on a file system
-        - Can included time-based values (created, modified, etc), permisssion and ownership info,
+    - Can included time-based values (created, modified, etc), permission and ownership info,
   - Virtual File System (VFS)
     - Filesystem created as interface between kernel and real file system
     - Translates real file system details to kernel
-        - Can mount many file systems on OS, and will apear uniform to system and applications
+    - Can mount many file systems on OS, and will appear uniform to system and applications
     - File system labels are used for easy identification and many be up to 16 characters long
-        - Labels can be dispalyed or changed using the following commands
+    - Labels can be displayed or changed using the following commands
       - `e2label` - ext-based file system
       - `xfs_admin` - XFS-based file system

 ## Partitioning

-- Partition - A section of the storage drive that logically acts as a seperate drive
+- Partition - A section of the storage drive that logically acts as a separate drive

 - 3 Types of partitions
     1. Primary
         - Contains one file system or logical drive and is sometimes referred to as a volume
         - Examples:
             - swap file system - Used as buffer for actual physical memory
             - boot partition
     2. Extended
         - Contains several file systems, which are referred to as logical drives
         - Does not contain data
-        - Has seperate partition table
+        - Has separate partition table
     3. Logical
-        - Partitioned and allocated as an independent unit and functions as a seperate drive
+        - Partitioned and allocated as an independent unit and functions as a separate drive

 - Modifying partitions
   - `fdisk`
     - Used to create, modify, or delete partitions on a storage drive
     - `-b` - Number of drive sectors
     - `-H` - Number of drive heads
     - `-S` - Number of sectors per track
     - `-s` - Print partition size in blocks
     - `-l` - List partition tables for devices
     - Within the `fdisk` menu:
       - `n` - Create new partitions
-            - `d` - Remove paritition
+      - `d` - Remove partition
       - `p` - List exixsting partitions
       - `w` - Write drive changes and exit utility
       - `q` - Cancel changes made and exit utility
-    - `parted`
-        - Partition manipulation program
-        - Create, destroy, and resize partitions
-        - Runs GNU parted utility
-        - Can use interactive mode (ie. `sudo parted`)
-            - `select` - choose device or partition to modify
-            - `mkpart` - Create partition with file system type specified
-            - `print` - List partition table
-            - `resizepart` - Resize and modify a partition's end position
-            - `rm` - Delete partition
-            - `quit` - Quite interactive mode
   - `partprobe`
     - Update the kernel with changes that now exist within the partition table
     - If there are any changes, kernel is updated with those changes
     - Used after using `fdisk` or `parted`
+    - Examples:
+      - Update all: `partprobe`
+      - Update added new partition: `partprobe /dev/sdb`
+      - Only do dry run: `partprobe --dry-run`
   - `mkfs`
     - Build a Linux file system on a device, which is usually a drive partition
+    - Typically used like this: `mkfs.<FILE_SYSTEM_TYPE>`
+      - Examples: `mkfs.xfs /dev/sdb`, `mkfs.ext4 /dev/sdb2`
+      -
     - `-v` - Produce verbose output - Program process
     - `-V` - Produce verbose output - All file system-specific commands executed
     - `-t {fs type}` - Specify type of file system to build
     - `fs -options` - Pass system-specific options to the file system builder
     - `-c` - Check the device for bad blocks before building the file system
     - `-l {filename}` - Read the list of bad blocks from a specific file
     - Can run it two ways
             1. `mkfs [options] {device name}`
             2. `mkfs {file system type} [options] {device name}`
+  - `parted`
+    - Partition manipulation program
+    - Create, destroy, and resize partitions
+    - Runs GNU parted utility
+    - Can use interactive mode (ie. `sudo parted`)
+      - `select` - choose device or partition to modify
+      - `mkpart` - Create partition with file system type specified
+      - `print` - List partition table
+      - `resizepart` - Resize and modify a partition's end position
+      - `rm` - Delete partition
+      - `quit` - Quite interactive mode
+    - Example:
+      - Open interactive mode: `parted /dev/sdb`
+      - `mkpart` -> Enter partition items

 ## `/etc/fstab` file